-Although Alaska hasn't authorized any official marijuana delivery licenses yet, a few marijuana delivery services operate in a gray area within the state.
-One delivery business, a non-profit, volunteer-run co-op that's based out of Anchorage, is called Absolutely Chronic Delivery Company (ACDC).
-They deliver to residents in Fairbanks, Anchorage, Eagle River, Palmer, and Wisilla.
-Alaska residents must pay for their delivery order, but it's not referred to as a transaction.
+Although Alaska hasn’t authorized any official marijuana delivery licenses yet, a few marijuana delivery services operate in a gray area within the state.
+Alaska residents must pay for their delivery order, but it’s not referred to as a transaction.
 Instead, gifts of marijuana are exchanged for gifts of money that range anywhere from $40-50, plus an average $10 delivery fee.

-In Arizona, medical marijuana has been legal for over 7 years.
-The state's medical marijuana initiative (Proposition 203) was approved by Arizona voters in November 2010, and since then it's significantly evolved.
+In Arizona, medical marijuana has been legal since 2010.
+The state’s medical marijuana initiative (Proposition 203) was approved by Arizona voters in November 2010, and since then it’s significantly evolved.
 Under the Arizona Medical Marijuana Act, medical marijuana consumers can get their medicine delivered to them without leaving home.
 To receive a medical marijuana delivery, though, you must be a state-registered medical marijuana consumer and/or registered caregiver.

 Under the same Arizona Act, all marijuana delivery services are either operated by or partnered with an Arizona state-licensed dispensary.
 Also, Arizona requires all dispensaries and their agents to register with the state.

 So far, there are multiple marijuana delivery services that Arizonans can take advantage of.
-If you live in Phoenix, Tucson, Flagstaff, Northern or Southern Arizona, you're in luck, because different marijuana delivery services travel to consumer residences within these regions.
-Some of the most popular marijuana delivery services in Phoenix include Green 2 Go, Sunday Goods, and Supurb.
+If you live in Phoenix, Tucson, Flagstaff, Northern or Southern Arizona, you’re in luck, because different marijuana delivery services travel to consumer residences within these regions.
+Some of the most popular marijuana delivery services in Phoenix include Supurb.
 But a quick search online will yield many options, no matter where you live in Arizona.

-Medical marijuana has been legal in California since 1996, but as of January 1st of this year, recreational marijuana is also legal.
+Medical marijuana has been legal in California since 1996, and now recreational marijuana is also legal.
 Although the marijuana market is huge in California, another market has taken off recently: marijuana delivery services.
 To receive a legal marijuana home delivery, you must meet certain requirements.
-For example, you'll need a prescription and doctor's note that explains why you qualify to use marijuana as medicine.
-Once you have that, you can contact a variety of cannabis delivery services like Select Supply Delivery and get cannabis delivered to your door!
+For example, you’ll need a prescription and doctor’s note that explains why you qualify to use marijuana as medicine.
+Once you have that, you can contact a variety of cannabis delivery services and get cannabis delivered to your door!

 Also, you may need to register as a member of the marijuana delivery company you select.
 From here, you must show proof of your residency in California and that you’re at least 21 years old.
 Although certain California counties prohibit the operation of marijuana delivery services, many others support the industry.
 Therefore, be sure to research whether you can receive a legal marijuana delivery to the specific city or county you reside in.

-Although marijuana is recreationally legal in Colorado, state legislators are still working on putting together and passing a marijuana delivery service bill (House Bill 1092).
-If the bill passes, home-delivered medical marijuana operations are allowed to apply for delivery in 2020 and recreational stores have to wait until 2021.
+Marijuana is recreationally legal in Colorado, state legislators approved a marijuana delivery service bill (House Bill 1092).
+This means home-delivered medical marijuana operations are allowed to apply for delivery in 2020 and recreational stores have to wait until 2021.

-Additionally, if the bill is signed into law, Colorado licensed delivery providers could select and pick up medical or recreational marijuana products from a licensed dispensary or retail shop and proceed to deliver those products to a registered state medical marijuana cardholder or Colorado resident who's at least 21 years old.
+Under the law, Colorado licensed delivery providers could select and pick up medical marijuana products from a licensed dispensary or retail shop and proceed to deliver those products to a registered state medical marijuana cardholder or Colorado resident who’s at least 21 years old.

 Before the bill was passed, several marijuana delivery services operated illegally in Colorado.
 For example, The Chronic Courier is a Denver marijuana dispensary service that serves Denver residents ages 21 and above.
 5280 Courier delivers marijuana products as well, based out of Aurora.
 Weed on Wheels is another marijuana delivery service that serves marijuana users who cannot travel to physical dispensaries for health reasons.
-However, we recommend that you wait to place marijuana delivery orders once Colorado issues official marijuana delivery licenses.

 Medical marijuana has been legal in Maine since 1999, and recreational marijuana was recently legalized in 2016.
 Over the years, several changes were made to Maine's medical marijuana law to improve residents' experience obtaining marijuana products.